ept221/pet-on-a-chip/README.md

 ```

 #### .ds
-Defines a block of space in the data memory
+Defines a block of space in the data memory.
+This is useful for allocating room for a buffer.
 ```assembly
         .data
         .db 5